bdesanctis/bamdam/README.md

 ## Script to extract reads

 This is just like a fancy grep command.
 You could write a bash command to do the same thing, but it would probably be slower.
 This script leverages the fact that the lca and bam files are in the same order.
-Just like grep, you can use the full tax identifier, e.g. "48230:Dryas:genus", to be totally sure things will work correctly (perhaps there is a bacteria with "Dryas" in the name, I don't know).
+Just like grep, you can use the full tax identifier, e.g. "48230:Dryas:genus", to be totally sure things will work correctly.

 Usage:
 ```sh